Medically reviewed by Drugs.com. Last updated on Oct 21, 2022.

-It's possible to have other reactions to latex that aren't allergies to the latex itself.
+It's possible to have other skin reactions when using latex.
 They include:

 Certain people are at greater risk of developing a latex allergy:

 - People who undergo multiple surgeries or medical procedures.
-Repeated exposure to latex gloves increases your risk of developing latex allergy.
+Repeated exposure to latex gloves and medical products increases your risk of developing latex allergy.

 - Health care workers.
-If you work in health care, you're at increased risk of developing an allergy.
+If you work in health care, you're at increased risk of developing a latex allergy.